yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-post-members.md

 ### Example 2: Add a member with the owner role to a private channel

 #### Request

+The following is an example of a request.

 # [HTTP](#tab/http)
 <!-- {